thbop/hereldith-full-source/README.txt

 On with the game:
 	Hereldith currently doesn't have much player help with the "controls".
-That is the second perpose of this file.
+That is the second purpose of this file.
 First of all, if you ever want to quit quickly just use to keybind: CTRL+c.
 (NOTE: If you have text highlighted it will instead of quitting, copy the highlighted text to your clipboard.)